 One of the best known builders of industrial trucks was the famous firm of R A Lister of Dursley, Glos (now sadly closed), not many miles from the show site.

-There will be around 60 examples of these wonderful machines for you to see at the show.
+There have been around 60 examples of these wonderful machines on display at previous shows.

 Plants and Machinery: John Stickland